antvis/G6/docs/manual/tutorial/behavior.en.md

 ## Basic Concept
 ### Interaction Behavior
-G6 **Built-in** provides interaction behaviors.
+G6 provides several **Built-in** interaction behaviors.
 You can enable these behaviors conveniently:

-- `drag-canvas`: enable to drag the canvas;
+- `drag-canvas`: enable the canvas to be dragged;
-- `zoom-canvas`: enable to zoom the canvas;
+- `zoom-canvas`: enable the canvas to be zoomed;

 Refer to [Behavior](../middle/states/defaultBehavior) for more information.

 ### Mode
-Mode is a mechanism for state management.
+Mode is a mechanism for state management in G6.
 One mode is a set of several Behaviors.
-Users can assemble different Behaviors to different modes.
+You can assemble different Behaviors to modes.
 The concept of mode is too complicated to understand for the beginners of G6.
 You do not need to know it well in this tutorial.
-For more information, please refer to [Mode](../middle/states/mode)。
+For more information, please refer to [Mode](../middle/states/mode).

 ### Interaction State
 [State](../middle/states/state) is a mechanism of item state in G6.
 You can set different item styles for different states.
 When the state of an item is changed, the style will be updated automatically.